youngkin/hugoblog/content/post/CreateAFreeBlogSite.md

 * `static` - content that doesn't change, such as images
 * `themes` - Where the site's theme(s) are located
 * `config.toml` - The basic configuration for the site, e.g., the site's name
-* `archetypes` - Template(s) used by the `hugo new <contentdir/contentfile.md>` command, used to create new content markdown files
+* `archetypes` - Template(s) used by the `hugo new <contentdir/contentfile.md>` command to create new content markdown files

 ### Pick and install the site's theme

 The next step is to choose a theme to use.
 See the [Hugo themes page](https://themes.gohugo.io/) and select the one that looks best to you.
 The Hugo [Ananke theme](https://themes.gohugo.io/gohugo-theme-ananke/) is a popular one.
 I chose the [Clean White theme](https://themes.gohugo.io/hugo-theme-cleanwhite/).
 Once you've picked a theme you need to add it to the development/authoring repo.
-Like with the Github Pages repo, this is accomplished via a git submodule:
+Like with the GitHub Pages repo, this is accomplished via a git submodule:

 ```bash
 git submodule add <theme-github-url> <target-directory>